TamDc/weather-app/README.md

 Launches the test runner in the interactive watch mode.

-## What I done so far
+## What I've done so far
-- Using React Hook to manage state
+- Using React Hooks to manage state
 - Show forecasting for a location in 5 days, from today ![alt defaultView](./defaultView.png)
 - Search for new location to get forecasting ![alt defaultView](searchView.png)
 - Handle loading phase and Error ![alt defaultView](loadingView.png)